stan-dev/cmdstanpy/docs/advi.rst

 - ``save_csvfiles()``

-In the following example, we run the ADVI algorithm specifying only the requisite input data:
+In the following example, we instantiate a model and run variational inference using the default CmdStan settings:

 .. code:: ipython3